Luceos/php-tutorial/chapter.1.introduction.md

 Next to our programming language we see a [Markup Language](http://en.wikipedia.org/wiki/Markup_language).
 Two well known markup languages are HTML and XML.
 These languages are like an unified agreement on how to format output.
 Web browsers expect a markup language to be outputted to them; being HTML the one that is most common.

 When comparing programming languages to markup languages the difference lies in what they do.
 Programming languages do not show output in a certain format, normally when programming languages output anything it's for debug purposes.
 Markup langauges on the other hand only show output in a certain way, they do not change the output by itself.

+## Why this introduction?

+> If we would teach people to drive their cars by simply pressing the gas and break levers they will never be great drivers.

+Great web applications can only be built by understanding the basics.
+In my position as a developer I regularly see code from clients which is insecure, rigid and way too taxing.

+Every chapter in this book will require you to think hard about the ethics of programming; including performance, scalability and security.
+More on this in chapter [<X>](x).